Methodology

 The Climate Policy Database closely tracks national climate policy developments in 42 countries including the European Union (EU) (see list below) and includes non-exhaustive information on other countries.
 The EU is treated as a country.
 Coverage of subnational and supranational policies is non-exhaustive for all countries.

-For more details about our methodology and the list of indicators in the database, please download our documentation documentation
+For more details about our methodology and the list of indicators in the database, please download our documentation

 Table: Countries frequently updated in the CPDB